B-M-S-West/stakeholder-mapping/AWS_DEPLOYMENT.md

 This guide details how to deploy the Stakeholder Mapping application to AWS.
 Because this application uses embedded databases (SQLite and Kuzu) rather than a separate database server, this guide uses **Amazon EC2** with a Docker volume mount.
 This ensures your data persists between deployments and restarts.

+## Warning
+Following these instructions exactly does not create a fully secure launch of the application.
+This currently sends a password over http.
+Deploy behind Nginx or behind AWS Application Load Balance to use your own domain and HTTPS.
+This means you can update the networking rule as well to not go through 8501 and direct traffic through port 443 for example.

+You could also use a VPN to access it and remove the need to make it available over the public internet.
+Only users connected to your private network can see it.

 ## Prerequisites

 1.  **AWS Account** with permissions to manage EC2 and ECR.